Class66/SemafoR/README.md

 ## How to define semaphores in the configuration file

-There are 10 types of semaphores in the application that correspons to the same semaphores produced by KLUBA.
+There are 10 types of semaphores in the application that correspons to the semaphores produced by KLUBA.
 <br><br>

 Examples of KLUBA semaphores object definiton:
-> You can copy it to your configuration.<br>
+> You can copy it to your configuration file.<br>
-> All you need to change there pin number and board number.
+> Remember to change pin numbers and board numbers.<br>
+> Optionally you can add 'label' to define semaphore labels.

 <br>